 Monitor federal and international activities related to cyber insurance and financing mechanisms for cyber risk.

-Coordinate with NAIC staff to conduct analysis pursuant to the NAIC’s Cyber Insurance Report.
+Coordinate with committee support to conduct analysis pursuant to the NAIC’s Cyber Insurance Report.

-Review the NAIC’s Property & Casualty Annual Statement Cybersecurity and Identity Theft Supplement recommending changes and/or developing reports to supplement data development as necessary.
+Review the NAIC’s Property & Casualty Annual Statement Cybersecurity Insurance Coverage Supplement recommending changes and/or developing reports to supplement data development as necessary.

 Consider and develop a guide for states on cyber insurance data analysis best practices.

 The Privacy Protections (H) Working Group will: